Chapter 30 : 29- The Rage of Debt

 “I’m sorry, I don’t believe we have been introduced.”
 Alice said and Harry noticed the bitter intent it was said with.
 “Who are you?”
-Harry knew this would deflate Kory as he replied.

-“I am Kory Caseman, Head of the Department of Magical Law Enforcement here.”
+Harry could almost feel Kory deflate as he replied “I am Kory Caseman, Head of the Department of Magical Law Enforcement here.”

 “Well Mr Caseman, I’m sorry but I am afraid I cannot leave my Ministry open to attack.”

-Harry rushed in pulling out the source of the commotion, holding up the Two-Way-Mirror.
+Harry rushed in pulling out the source of the commotion, holding up the Two-Way Mirror.